-- Stroke onset time (defined as the last time the person was known to be normal) is key in determining the eligibility of treatment and intervention.
+- Stroke onset time (defined as the last time the person was known to be normal) is key in determining the eligibility of IV TPA.
 EMS personnel should ask family members or bystanders the stroke onset time if the patient is unable to provide that information. - The treatment window for Strokes is very time sensitive.
 Thrombolytics, the first step of treatment is only available for the first 270 minutes.
 TIME IS BRAIN!! - Interventional angiography can be performed up to 24 hours after onset of symptoms. - Bradycardia may be present in a suspected stroke patient due to increased ICP.
 Do NOT give Atropine if the patient's BP is normal or elevated.
-Contact Medical Control for consultation. - Spinal immobilization should be provided if spinal cord injury or other trauma is suspected. - Communicate acute stroke/suspected stroke early in the report to the receiving hospital or Medical Control. - Document in the PCR whether the FAST exam is negative or positive.
+Contact Medical Control for consultation. - Spinal immobilization should be provided if spinal cord injury or other trauma is suspected. - Monitor and maintain the patient's airway.
+Have suction readily available. - Communicate acute stroke/suspected stroke early in radio transmission to the receiving hospital or Medical Control. - Document in the PCR whether the FAST exam is negative or positive.
 If positive, document "FAST exam positive" along with what components make it such and the findings of the LAMS. - Do NOT administer Nitroglycerin (NTG) to a suspected stroke patient with elevated blood pressure in attempt to lower blood pressure.
 NTG may lower cerebral perfusion pressure (CPP) too much and actually increase ischemia to the brain tissue.